minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.is_player_in_arena(p_name, <mod>)`: returns a boolean.
 Same as above
 * `arena_lib.is_player_in_same_team(arena, p_name, t_name)`: compares two players teams by the players names.
 Returns true if on the same team, false if not
 * `arena_lib.is_team_declared(mod_ref, team_name)`: returns true if there is a team called `team_name`.
 Otherwise it returns false
+* `arena_lib.load_celebration(mod, arena, winners)`: ends an ongoing game, calling the celebration phase. `winners` can either be a string (the name of the winner), an integer (the ID of the winning team) or a table of strings/integers (more players/teams).
 * `arena_lib.force_arena_ending(mod, arena, <sender>)`: forcibly ends an ongoing game.
 It's usually called by `/forceend`, but it can be used, for instance, to annul a game. `sender` will inform players about who called the function.
 It returns `true` if successfully executed
 * `arena_lib.join_queue(mod, arena, p_name)`: adds `p_name` to the queue of `arena`.
 Returns `true` if successful.
 If the player is already in a different queue, they'll be removed from the one they're currently in and automatically added to the new one
 * `arena_lib.remove_player_from_queue(p_name)`: removes the player from the queue is in, if any.
 Returns `true` if successful